smilladion/game-creator/README.md

 ```java
 button.setOnClickListener(view -> myFunction(view, context));
 ```

-#### getName()
-Here you return the name of your component as a string.
-It should be descriptive, but not too long and detailed.
-This name is displayed in the editor when the user adds your component to their game.

 #### checkSolution(arg1 a, arg2 b, Context context)
 If it is a SolutionComponent you are making, you have to implement a checkSolution() function.
 This is not part of the abstract super class, as the different components need different arguments.